Last Week's Most Important Retail Tech Articles — Retail Technology Innovation Hub - ExBulletin

 Cainz Corporation, a Japanese home center chain with 230 stores, has announced a new standalone location called Cainz Mobile Store on the first floor of its headquarters in Honjo City, Saitama Prefecture.

-Computer vision technology implemented in US-based AiFi-powered stores will allow customers to purchase Cainz-branded household and snack items without going through a cash register or self-checkout.
+Computer vision technology implemented in US-based AiFi-powered stores allows customers to purchase Cainz-branded household goods and snacks without going through a cash register or self-checkout.

 This will open in the near future and may expand to other locations in the future.